Book Notes #112: How We Learn by Benedict Carey

 As a result, I gave this book a rating of 7.5/10.

 For me, a book with a note 10 is one I consider reading again every year.
-Among the books I rank with 10, for example, is Dale Carnegie’s How to Win Friends and Influence People.
+Among the books I rank with 10, for example, are How to Win Friends and Influence People and Factfulness.

-3 Reasons to read How We Learn
+3 Reasons to Read How We Learn

 Foster Lifelong Learning